Secure Access Certificate Manager

 Secure Access Certificate Manager allows you to issue, enable, unlock and renew smart cards, change security codes, manage lost, blocked or forgotten cards and issue a new temporary or permanent smart card.

-Secure Access Certificate Manager and issuing of certificates and e-IDs are flexible so that the administration can be adapted to your organisation, security policy and associated regulations, regardless of whether you prefer a centralised or decentralised administration.
+Secure Access Certificate Manager and issuing of certificates and e-IDs are flexible so that the administration can be adapted to your organisation, security policy and associated regulations, regardless of whether you prefer a centralized or decentralized administration.

 SecureAccess Certificate Manager consists of a complete CA system with functionality for: